23.27 Learning disabled parents/ carers

 The response is the same as for any other child, namely to consider the extent of vulnerability of the child(ren).
 Part of the social services assessment should address the needs of the parent/carer to enable them to parent effectively and resources to achieve this should be provided in a format that is understood.
 The assessment process should be adequately reasonably adjusted, and professionals should seek support from specialist learning disability teams.
 Specialist cognitive/functional/other assessments may well be needed to inform and assess a parent’s ability to parent.
 The paramount consideration will be the welfare of the child(ren).

 The Assessment Framework remains the primary tool for assessing the vulnerability of children living in households with parents/carers who have learning difficulties.

 Additional support to child protection professionals in the way of consultation and/or supervision may also be available from specialist adult services both within Children's Social Care and Specialist NHS Trusts particularly in cases where there are multiple agencies and professionals.

 Assessments of families with parents / carers with "learning disabilities" will need to integrate specialist assessment functions provided by Adult Services.
 Where in one or both parents or carers are learning disabled, the paramount consideration of all the agencies will be the welfare and protection of the child(ren) with each service providing assessment and support directed at the family members identified as the primary focus of that service's provision.
 Assessment planning, implementation and evaluation, and the provision of services to the family, when and where necessary, will be undertaken with regard to the principles outlined in 'Working Together to Safeguard Children' (see Underlying Policy, Principles and Values).

 When a child is deemed to have suffered or is likely to suffer Significant Harm, or there are detrimental effects on the health or development of a child, a referral must be made to the Children's Social Care - see the Making a Referral Procedure.
-A decision will be made if a Child and Family Assessment is undertaken, a Strategy Meeting held and/or immediate action required.
+A decision will be made if a Child and Family Assessment is undertaken, a Strategy Discussion held and/or immediate action required.